awwright/node-rdf/README.md

 Since @base and @prefix directives modify the environment passed to TurtleParser, it's recommended a new TurtleParser be used for each document.

-### RDF Environment
+### RDFEnvironment

-The RDF Environment is the context that bnodes are described relative to, and where namespaces/prefixes are defined.
+The RDFEnvironment is the context that bnodes are described relative to, and where namespaces/prefixes are defined.
 The API implements the [RDF Environment API of RDF Interfaces](http://www.w3.org/TR/2011/WD-rdf-interfaces-20110510/#rdf-environment-interfaces).

 The rdf module creates one such global environment by default, accessible at `rdf.environment`.
 Others are created where necessary, e.g. when parsing a Turtle document, and may be created using `new rdf.RDFEnvironment`.